VisitEngland Awards for Excellence 2022 winners

 Silver – Moor Hall Restaurant with Rooms: Overlooking a glistening lake in five acres of gardens, Moor Hall – home of Mark Birchall – is home to seven luxurious rooms alongside a restaurant holding two Michelin stars, a Michelin Green Star and a whopping five AA Rosettes.
 Mark’s menus showcase his own style of British cuisine, using homegrown ingredients and local Lancashire produce to create dishes like scallops with fermented green tomato and guinea hen with asparagus ragout and truffled honey.

 Bronze – Fischer’s Baslow Hall: Indulge in unique culinary experiences, fine wine and five-star service at this hotel restaurant in Baslow, Derbyshire.
-Head Chef, Nathan Wall, prides himself on creating imaginative, modern cuisine that tastes as good as it looks on the plate.
+The head chef and his team pride themselves on creating imaginative, modern cuisine that tastes as good as it looks on the plate.
 The star of the show is the 8-course tasting menu, filled with sustainable local ingredients, some of which are foraged on the 900-acre estate.